1AL Shifa Hospital, Cardiology department, Gaza, Palestine

 2Al Quds University, Faculty of Public Health, Gaza, PalestineAmerican Journal of Cardiovascular Disease Research

 Amal Jamee, Yehia Abed.
-Anemia Prevalence and Sociodemographic Factors among Patient with Cardiovascular Disease in Gaza-Palestine.
+Coronary Artery Disease in Overweight and Obese Women in Gaza- Palestine: An Observational Study.
 American Journal of Cardiovascular Disease Research

 Correspondence to: Amal Jamee, AL Shifa Hospital, Cardiology department, Gaza, Palestine.
 Email: firstname.lastname@example.org